m-mizutani/golambda/README.md

 - **Event decapsulation**: Parse event data received when invoking.
 Also `golambda` make easy to write unit test of Lambda function
 - **Structured logging**: `golambda` provides requisite minimum logging interface for Lambda function.
 It output log as structured JSON.
 - **Error handling**: Error structure with arbitrary variables and stack trace feature.
-- **Get parameters**: Secret values should be stored in AWS Secrets Manager and can be got easily.
+- **Get secret parameters**: Secret values should be stored in AWS Secrets Manager and can be got easily.

 NOTE: The suite is **NOT** focusing to Lambda function for API gateway, but partially can be leveraged for the function.